-When you’re faced with marriage problems, the same kind of adversarial tone can easily set it – you become opposing parties, each of you trying to convince the other that you’re right… or at least, that you’ve done nothing wrong… or if you have, you had a good reason for it.
+When you’re faced with marriage problems, the same kind of adversarial tone can easily set in.
+You can become opposing parties, each of you trying to convince the other that you’re right… or at least, that you’ve done nothing wrong… or if you have, you had a good reason for it.
 You had a good defense.
 There were mitigating factors.

 If you’re dealing with a spouse who has hurt you through an affair or some other kind of serious wrong, this probably sounds quite familiar.
 And unfortunately, this kind of adversarial tone can get worse and worse, until you really do find yourself in court—divorce court.

 For me, things changed after I realized I had no real desire to be a practicing lawyer, and so began to work in divorce mediation instead, adapting my legal training to that purpose.
 In that capacity, I saw how this adversarial tone had been cranked up so high that spouses couldn’t even hear each other anymore.
 And despite how many couples had reported going to couples counseling, things hadn’t changed.
 The tone hadn’t changed.

-Even in the counselor’s office, many clients told me, it felt like a “versus” situation, one full of finger-pointing, accusations and excuses.
-When it came to marital issues surrounding affairs, there was even a sort of matrimonial perjury, where the unfaithful spouse continued to be dishonest about the affair, sometimes even lying about having ended it.
+Even in the counselor’s office, some clients told me, it felt like a “versus” situation, one full of finger-pointing, accusations and excuses.
+When it came to marital issues surrounding affairs, there was even a sort of matrimonial perjury, where the unfaithful spouse continued to be dishonest about aspects of the affair, sometimes even lying about having ended it.

 My practice was successful, but even so, I found it was a constant struggle to prevent my sessions with couples from descending into bitch sessions, with each of them trying to convince me, and each other, that they were right, or competing to complain.
 To lessen that, I began to incorporate shuttle mediation in my practice: this meant I spoke with spouses separately, letting them vent “just enough” and trying to get them on the same page in a low-conflict way, before seeing them together.
 That worked much better and clients liked that process.

-My practice is now strictly online, and focuses on helping individual spouses navigate their way through specific marriages crises, such as a partner’s affair, inappropriate friendship, midlife episode, challenging behavior, or apathy.
+Today, my practice focuses on helping individual spouses navigate their way through specific marriages crises, such as a partner’s affair, inappropriate friendship, midlife episode, challenging behavior, or apathy.
 For a spouse who is facing a marriage problem, it offers an alternative to couples counseling, or sometimes an adjunct to counseling or another form of personal support.
 But why do I offer, and why do so many people choose, this one-spouse approach?
-Well, to put it plainly, because that’s often the only option that’s open to people.
+Well, as I’ve already touched on, it’s because that’s often the only option that’s open to them.
 If their partner is currently not motivated—they may still be involved with someone else, or just very self-involved—it may be better than doing nothing or just giving up.

-Of course, the ideal situation is that an unfaithful spouse becomes completely honest, cooperative, and eager to fix the marriage, and the couple moves ahead together.
+Of course, the ideal situation is that an unfaithful, uncooperative or indifferent spouse becomes completely honest, cooperative, and eager to fix the marriage, and the couple moves ahead together.
 In that case, almost any form of marriage help can work!
-However, like most ideal situations in life, it usually doesn’t happen that way.
-And that’s where my “Fair, but Aware” approach comes in.
+However, like most ideal situations in life, it doesn’t always happen that way.
+And that’s where my approach comes in.

 Yet because unfaithful or otherwise uncooperative partners can act in ways that seriously undermine the integrity of the marriage, and can dip into behavior that is self-focused and manipulative, it is also essential for a spouse to be “aware”—that is, able to recognize and manage that very behavior.
-Whether it’s a partner who doesn’t want to end an affair, or who is in the throes of a self-indulgent midlife crisis, some partners will pull out all the stops to keep doing what they’re doing.
+Whether it’s a partner who doesn’t want to end an affair, or who is in the throes of a self-indulgent midlife episode, some partners will pull out all the stops to keep doing what they’re doing.

-Such a partner might not be behaving in manipulative ways to be cruel—they may not even be fully aware of it—but they do it all the same.
-And unless their baffled and hurt spouse is able to recognize and manage those manipulations, the situation will continue to deteriorate.
+Such a partner might not be behaving in these ways to be cruel or deliberately manipulative—they may not even be fully aware of it—but they do it all the same.
+And unless their baffled and hurt spouse is able to recognize and manage their behavior in a purposeful way, the situation will continue to deteriorate.

 And that, at its most basic, is the foundation of my “Fair, but Aware” approach, which is an essential part of my Marriage SOS™ method.
-I do my best to help spouses approach their marriage issues in a way that is reasonable and respectful to both partners, but I also help them identify and manage their partner’s manipulations so they can break free of them and move forward toward a spirit of true commitment and collaboration in the marriage.
-That is the only way for spouses to be on equal footing in a marriage, and for the balance of power to be shared equally and healthily, and for self-determination on the part of both spouses to be possible and respected.
+I do my best to help spouses approach their marriage issues in a way that is reasonable and respectful to both partners, but I also help them identify and manage their partner’s problematic behavior, and possible manipulations, so they can break free of it and move forward toward a spirit of true commitment and collaboration in the marriage.
+That is the only way for spouses to be on equal footing in a marriage, for the balance of power to be shared equally and healthily, and for self-determination on the part of both spouses to be possible and respected.
 That’s an essential part of a romantic partnership that works for both people in it.